 Adults with scoliosis often feel they have very few options.
-Bracing, spinal fusion surgery is the typical treatment option focused on adolescent scoliosis.
+Bracing, spinal fusion surgery is the typical treatment option focused on adolescent scoliosis patients.
 This is despite the fact that a greater percentage of adults have the condition.
-As many as 7 in 10 adults over the age of 60 have scoliosis.
+As many as 7 in 10 adults over the age of 60 have it.
 As compared to 3 to 5 percent of adolescents.
 Some doctors believe scoliosis in adults will increase over the next 20 years.
-There has never been a better time to begin a proactive scoliosis intervention effort.
+There has never been a better time to begin a proactive scoliosis-specific intervention effort.

 “Many adults need a lifelong strategy for living their best life with scoliosis.”